 Aspen Wood Characteristics

-It has a diffuse porous structure, and which is evenly placed throughout the wood.
+It has a diffuse porous structure, and is evenly placed throughout the wood.

 Spacings between Aspen fibers are close and the density is high compared to softwoods.